DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 # Data use and target process

-Principally, the measurement of GHG Emissions in ONE Record follows the GLEC approach.
-The following guideline is supposed to line out the practical application within the ONE Record environment.

 In ONE Record, climate relevant emissions are performed within the framework of ***activities*** , because an aircraft, a truck or a forklift do not produce emissions by themselfes (e.g. a plane that isn´t flying), thus the primary attribution of CO2-Emissions is linked with the ***activity***.
 Principally, any movement of pieces, like a Truck leg, a flight, or even a forklift-movement can be an activity, but also summarized activities like "warehousing" or "checks" can be used here to share GHG Emission data.
-On top, several activities can be combined into a service.
-That complete service can also provide CO2-Emission calculations.

 While all climate data exchange around ***activities*** serves for submitting the data basis for climate impact calculation between different stakeholders of the supply chain, the end user relevant climate impact data on piece level aims to fulfill the estimation of the actual impact of the transport on the climate for the shipper of the piece.

-The following table illustrates a matching between the GLEC GHG Data Model and the ONE Record data model v3.0:
+While a linking of any activity in ONE Record with the parameters of co2 emissions is possible, our example only shows the implementation for the ***transportMovement***.

+Important hint: The definitions of the additional, CO2 emission-related data fields, can be found in the "Data exchange of GHG Logistics Emissions - Guidance" by SmartFreightCenter, as of MARCH 2023 and will not be repeated here.

-## transportMovement LO
+## transportMovement

-The TransportMovement directly contains emission-relevant data: The ***distanceMeasured***, the ***distanceCalculated***, the ***fuelType***, the ***fuelAmountMeasured***, the ***fuelAmountCalculated*** and a link towards the correlating CO2-Emissions ***CO2Emissions*** (1:n link).
+The TransportMovement directly contains emission-relevant data like ***distanceMeasured***, ***distanceCalculated***,  ***loadFactor***, ***loadFactorRemarks***, an indicator for "empty" flights ***positioningFlight*** and links towards the data objects ***ClimateEffect***, ***toc***, and ***EnergyFeedstock***.

-### Data fields: distanceMeasured and distanceCalculated

-If available, the actually measured distance is provided in the ***distanceMeasured*** data field.
-Only if not available, the ***distanceCalculated*** data field should be populated.

-### Data field: fuelType

-The ***fuelType*** data field should indicate the fuel that was consumed for this ***transportMovement***.
-"Kerosene", "SAF", "Renewable electric energy" are examples for possible values ***no standardized list, list by ISO expected; Moritz: standard-liste Referenz***.
-1:n
-***Energy Carrier***
-***FeedStock***
-***FeedStockShare***
-Data exchange guidance Table 6 (Mail vom 29.4.2022)

-### Data fields: fuelAmountMeasured and fuelAmountCalculated

-If available, the actually measured fuel consumption is provided in the ***fuelAmountMeasured*** data field.
-Only if not available, the ***fuelAmountCalculated*** data field should be populated.

-### Data field: totalLoadedWeight

-TBD: the total transportation weight is required for climate relevant emission monitoring.
-Question: How do we deal with this?

-Option 1: Assume shipments are not split, so it is the sum of all totalGrossWeighs of the Shipments.
-Pro: Realistic and exact, con: doesn´t work if shipments are split

-Option 2: Sum the pieces on truck.
-Pro: easy to calculate; con: is not correct (total gross weight is usually higher with additional loading equipment), Piece info often missing

-Option 3: create a new measured value totalLoadedWeight; most accurate, but also available?

-## payloadDistance LO

-The ***payloadDistance*** LO describes the relevant factor for the climateImpact calculation on a truck.

-### Data field: payloadDistanceResult (value)

-The payloadDistanceResult is a most relevant parameter for the estimation of the climate impact of this transportMovement.
-It is usually calculated by multiplying the weight and the distance of the transportMovement.
-Possible units are kilogram-kilometre ("kgkm"), tonne-kilometre ("tkm"), kilometre-tonne ("kmt") and "ton-mile", which is in the US: 1 ton-mile * ( 0.907185 t / short ton) * ( 1.609344 km / mile ) = 1.460 tkm.

-### ISOTransparencyLevel (int)

-This parameter shows the level of parameters to be included.

-TBD here, e.g. is there a level including the deadhead legs?
-Etc.

-### FuelConsumptionParameter

-This indicator can be either "measured" or "calculated".
-It describes the calculation basis for the calculation result, and not the data basis, which can be found in the the ***fuelAmountMeasured*** and ***fuelAmountCalculated*** of the transportMovement (TBD: Obsolete due to the ISO Levels bringing clear indicators here?).

-### DistanceParameter

-This indicator can be either "measured" or "calculated".
-It describes the calculation basis for the calculation result, and not the data basis, which can be found in the the ***distanceMeasured*** and ***distanceCalculated*** of the transportMovement (TBD: Obsolete due to the ISO Levels bringing clear indicators here?)

-### CO2CoefficiencyFactor

-**tbd** required?

-### Other data fields

-Other data fields like ***departureLocation*** and ***arrivalLocation*** could be used to verify the CO2-Emission relevant data sources.
-Additionally, relevant information could be added as an ***externalReference***, if only available as PDF.
-This could also be used for an image or a GPS-track of the geo-locational movement to provide an additional layer of information.

-The ***movementType*** has a special relevance here, as it indicates wether this is a planned transport movement or an already  performed one.

-## transportMeans LO
+## transportMeans

 The ***transportMeans*** describes the means of transportation used to perfom for the linked transportMovement.
 Classical examples are a truck that performs a road leg for a transportation from the forwarder´s hub to the carrier´s origin airport, or a Boeing 777 freighter to perform a flight from Frankfurt to Rio de Janeiro.

-### Data field: typicalFuelConsumption

-The ***typicalFuelConsumption*** describes an average amount of fuel for a defined distance, e.g. 12 l / 100 km.
-This does not include the type of fuel, as one of the assumptions is that the consumption doesn´t depend on the type of fuel.
-When using this, the ***unit*** data field is quite extensively used, with a content like "l/100km".

-### Data field: typicalCO2Coefficient

-The ***typicalCO2Coefficient*** describes ??? required?

-### Data field:
+For road transport, the ***emissionClass*** is specifically relevant.

+## energyFeedstock

+The Energy feedstock reflects the energy used to perform the transportMovement.
+As this is in a 1:n relationship with the transportMovement, it can reflect shares like 30% kerosene and 70% SAF.

+## toc

+The toc ("Transport Operation Category") reflects the parameters for the climate effect calculation as described in the "Data exchange of GHG Logistics Emissions - Guidance" by SmartFreightCenter.

-## piece LO
+## piece

 The Piece is the central unit of the ONE Record data model, and thus climate impact should be calculated and published on this level.
 If no detailed piece information is available, the total gross weight of the shipment is evenly distributed amoungst the pieces of the shipment.
 The total number of pieces should also be known.
 If the weights of individual pieces are known, they must be taken into account.

-### Data field: grossWeight

-The data field ***grossWeight*** within the piece LO describes the weight of the piece, and thus is to be used for the impact calculation

-### Data field: skeletonBy

-The data field ***skeletonBy*** aims for providing information, if and by whom a piece skeleton was created.
-Skeleton pieces are placeholders, if the owning party does not provide piece information (usually the Shipper).
-In that case, the totalGrossWeight of the shipment is evently distributed over the number of pieces, and thus pieces skeletons are created with a generic UPID.
-If the field is filled with content, piece skeletons were created, if left blank, piece information is available.
-Piece skeletons can be created by any party.
-Once piece skeletons are used, they are to be used along the supply chain for any piece-level purpose, instead of creating new piece skeletons by downflow parties.

-## ClimateEffect LO
+## climateEffect

-The ***climateEffect*** LO is the Logistics Object documenting the effective climate impact of the transportation of the piece.
-Each stakeholder should quantify the effect for his own part of the transportation chain, meaning the carrier should provide information for all legs under the MAWB contract, including flight legs, RFS, etc., the forwarder should provide all transportation legs under his control (usually the HAWB), including the carriers legs, etc. To clearly indicate these "embedded" emissions, a climateEffect can contain "embedded" climateEffects.
+The ***climateEffect*** is the object documenting the effective climate impact of the transportation of the piece.
+Each stakeholder should quantify the effect for his own part of the transportation chain, meaning the carrier should provide information for all legs under the MAWB contract, including flight legs, RFS, etc., the forwarder should provide all transportation legs under his control (usually the HAWB), including the carriers legs, etc.

-### Data field: CO2equivalentWTW

-**tbd**

-### Data field: CO2equivalentTTW

-**tbd**

-### Data field: MethodName

-This field contains the name of the method applied.

-### Data field: MethodVersion

-This field contains the version of the method calculation, if available.

-### Data field: MethodLink

-This data field contains a URL to more details on the calculation method applied.

-### Data field: Verification

-**tbd**

-### Data field: Accreditation

-**tbd**

-### Data field: TransportActivity

-### Data field:  includedClimateEffects

-This data field contains linked climateEffect calculation of embedded transport activites (see remarks above)

 # API use

-### Technical setting

-### Basic API-Features used

-## Results / Summary

-## Additional comments / FAQs
+No specific requirements here.

 ### How do we deal with missing piece information?